 Nothing will be the same again.
 We are heading into a great unknown, something infinitely greater than a desert.

 One day it will become past experience.
 History.
-That seems like a long way off now.

 Yes, there are worlds apart between 1897 and 2020.

 Yet there’s s something haunting about Churchill’s words, haunting and prescient, as we experience our own time of Sore Trouble.